TL;DR

 If your positioning is not grounded in retained usage patterns, it will drift toward whatever sounds strongest in the market this quarter

-The faster win is usually to study the workflows and jobs your best customers actually repeat, then use that evidence to sharpen the message.
+The faster win is usually to study the workflows and jobs your best customers actually repeat, then check those patterns against feature classification and competitor reality before sharpening the message.

 This is also why Kano thinking matters here.
 If a feature is rare but low-impact, it may be a weak Delighter.
 If it is segment-critical and tied to retained workflows, it may be part of the moat.
 The difference is strategic, not cosmetic.